 - ACMV shop drawing/as-built drawings indicating the permanent stairs and catwalk around the cooling tower. - Photographs showing the catwalk and maintenance platform.

-b.
-Provide davit arm at the top of cooling tower for repair and replacement of heavy components i.e. motor, fans etc.
+Davit arm provision at the top of cooling tower for repair and replacement of heavy components i.e. motor, fans etc.